maria-hampel/hpc-workspace-v2/admin-guide.md

 A list of users who can see any workspace when calling ```ws_list```, not just their own.

 #### `adminmail`

 A list of email addresses to inform when a bad condition is discovered by ws_expirer which needs intervention.

-### Workspace-location-specific options
+### filesystem specific options

-In the config entry `workspaces`, multiple workspace location entries may be specified, each with its own set of options.
+In the config entry `filesystems` (alias for compatibility is `workspaces`), multiple workspace location entries may be specified, each with its own set of options.
 The following options may be specified on a per-workspace-location basis: